 Affordable Things to Do With Kids This Summer

 Beat the heat this summer and take the kiddos to cool off at one of the many (free!) spray parks around Sacramento.
 Most spray parks operate through Labor Day, though the hours vary.
 The city of Sacramento has a dozen spray parks, as well as Swanston Splash Park and Seely Park in the Arden-Arcade area and Freedom Park in North Highlands.
-Splash pads are also found at parks in Folsom, Rocklin and El Dorado Hills, Elk Grove and West Sacramento, among others.
+Splash pads are also found at parks in Folsom, Rocklin, El Dorado Hills, Elk Grove and West Sacramento, among others.
 The Fountains at Roseville also has a splash pad, plus a playground and train rides too!

-If your kids need a little more oompf in their water play, check out one of several expansive aquatic complexes in the greater Sacramento area, all of which are a fraction of the cost of the big-name amusement parks.
+If your kids need a little more oompf in their water play, check out one of several expansive public aquatic complexes in the greater Sacramento area, all of which are a fraction of the cost of the big-name amusement parks.
 The Steve Miklos Aquatic Center in Folsom has an in-pool playground, inflatables and water slides for just $7.
-In Elk Grove, the Wackford Aquatic Complex also has a play structure and water slides, as well as an inflatable obstacle course.
-The entrance fee is $6 for kids 5 and up.
+In Elk Grove, the Wackford Aquatic Complex also has a play structure and water slides, as well as an inflatable obstacle course, and the Elk Grove Aquatic Center has spray features, waterslides and a lazy river.

 What’s better than watching a movie under the stars?
 Watching a movie under the stars for free, of course!
-There are several options for free outdoor movies in Sacramento this summer, including Screen on the Green in East Sacramento (Spider-Man Into the Spider-Verse) and Natomas at Nite (Lego Movie 2, the Incredibles 2 and Missing Link).
-Or, check out Movie in the Park in Rocklin for the Lego Movie 2 or Mary Poppins Returns.
-Another affordable option for outdoor movies is the West Wind Sacramento Drive-In.
-Thursday nights are Family Fun Nights, and kids’ admission is only $5.75 per adult and $2 per kid 5–11.
+There are several options for free outdoor movies in Sacramento this summer, including Movies at the Fort in Midtown, screening Up on Aug.
+14 (free reservations required); Natomas at Nite, screening Rava and the Last Dragon on Aug.
+13; Free Movie Fridays in Rocklin, screening Onward on Aug.
+20. Another affordable option for outdoor movies is the West Wind Sacramento Drive-In.
+Tuesday is Family Fun Night, and admission is only $5.75 per adult and $2 per kid 5–11.

 Skateboarding is not a crime, so take the kids to one of Sacramento’s free public skate parks so they can ollie and grind their way through summer.
-The grand daddy of them all is the newly-remodeled 28th and B Skate Park, which has indoor ramps, quarter pipes and grind rails.
-Admission is $3.
 Elk Grove also has skate parks, as does Roseville, El Dorado Hills and Folsom.
 Many of these parks aren’t just for skateboarders; you can also bring a scooter and some have areas for bikes.

 With the exception of parking fees, hikes in the greater Sacramento area are totally free.
 Some great options for kids include the Davis Arboretum, a flat, mellow trail that follows Putah Creek, Effie Yeaw Nature Center Preserve, which has interpretive trails along the American River, and the Placer Nature Center, with a five-acre preserve near Auburn.
 If your kiddos loves wildlife, they’ll love the easy hikes through the wetlands of the Cosumnes River Preserve or the Sacramento National Wildlife Refuge, home to thousands of species of birds.